Connecticut: ELL Resources

-As of the 2016-2017 school year, Connecticut's schools were home to more than 36,500 English language learners.
-As of the 2014-2015 school year, the most common five languages spoken by ELLs in Connecticut were Spanish, Portuguese, Arabic, Chinese, and French-based creoles and pidgins.
-(U.S. Dept. of Education, National Center for Education Statistics)
+As of 2021, Connecticut's schools were home to more than 45,000 English language learners.
+In recent years, the most common five languages spoken by ELLs in Connecticut have been Spanish, Portuguese, Arabic, Haitian-Creole, and Mandarin.

 State ELL Resources